SAP/cloud-security-services-integration-library/spring-security/README.md

 }
 ```

-> :bulb: Please note that the auto-configured authentication converter only supports ```hasAuthority```-checks for scopes provided with the Xsuaa access token.
+> :bulb: Please note that the autoconfigured authentication converter only supports ```hasAuthority```-checks for scopes provided with the Xsuaa access token.
 > In case you need to consider authorizations provided via an OIDC token from IAS you need to provide your own converter instead.

 #### Custom Authorization Converter